-MAST Online allows users to create their own reports, simply be specifying what information the wish to look at and how they wish to categorise it.
+MAST Online allows users to create their own reports, simply by specifying what information they wish to look at and how they wish to categorise it.
 Results are displayed instantly in both chart and number grid formats, which can be freely saved and downloaded for further use as required.
 The screenshots on our Samples page will provide some idea of what a MAST report looks like, and how flexible and easy it is to use.

 4How do I become a user?